ptomulik/testmd/README.md

     packagex {'apache2': }

-It has exactly same effect as `package{'apache2':}`, nothing special yet.
+It has exactly same effect as

+    package{'apache2': }

+Nothing special yet.

 Now imagine, you have a puppet module which configures the apache http server.
 It works well with apache 2.2 but it's not ready for the apache 2.4 yet.